xylan-org/mailspy/README.md

 It supports Spring Boot applications via auto-configuration, and a standalone build is also provided for apps based on other frameworks, or technological stacks.

+You can try out MailSpy on [this demo page](https://xylan.org/mailspy-demo/).

 ## Using in Spring Boot applications
 Using Gradle:
 ```groovy